 Imagine the sound air makes as it escapes out of a tire, or an air mattress.
 If you notice this sound, you may be having refrigerant gases escaping due to a damaged pipe.
-As we will learn, refrigerant is an essential component to the AC operation.
+As we will learn, refrigerant is an essential component to AC operation.
 We provide trustworthy air conditioning services and will inspect your refrigerant pipes to detect and resolve leaks.

 5 Essential Components of an Air Conditioner

 Let’s dive into the five essential parts of an air conditioner, in order to gain a better understanding of how an air conditioner functions.
 If you are having an issue with a part or component in your system, give the team at our air conditioning company a call by phone at (703) 543-9649 or schedule an appointment on our website.

 Also known as coolant, the refrigerant is a special fluid that is essential to the cooling and freezing process.
 The refrigerant acts as a messenger operating on a closed loop and carries heat from the inside of your space to the outside.
 Refrigerant moves through the components’ cooling tubes and copper coils, connecting the inside unit to the outside unit.
-Absorbing heat from your indoor air, changing the state of a gas to liquid.
+Absorbing heat from your indoor air, changing the state of gas to liquid.